trixi-framework/TrixiShallowWater.jl/docs/src/development.md

 - Comment `@JuliaRegistrator register` on the commit setting the version number.
 - `JuliaRegistrator` will create a PR with the new version in the General registry.
   Wait for it to be merged.
-- Increment the version number in `Project.toml` again with suffix `-pre`.
-For example, if you have released version `v0.2.0`, use `v0.2.1-pre` as new version number.
+- Increment the version number in `Project.toml` again with suffix `-DEV`.
+For example, if you have released version `v0.2.0`, use `v0.2.1-DEV` as new version number.